top of page

 Bombshell

-Bombshell is a Detroit rapper and vocalist active in the 1990s.
+Bombshell was active in the 1990s.
 Her 1996 album It’s In My Nature was released through Super Sonic Sound and is often recognized in Midwest hip-hop circles for its Detroit-rooted sound.

 images (71).jpg